djeada/Stanford-Machine-Learning/slides/16_recommendation_systems.md

 Imagine a user in a movie recommendation system who hasn't rated any movies.
 This scenario presents a challenge for typical collaborative filtering algorithms.

-For such a user, there are no movies for which \( r(i, j) = 1 \).
+For such a user, there are no movies for which $r(i, j) = 1$.
 As a result, the algorithm ends up minimizing only the regularization term for this user, which doesn't provide meaningful insight for recommendations.

 ### Mean Normalization Approach

-1. **Compute the Mean Rating**: Calculate the average rating for each movie and store these in a vector \( \mu \).
+1. **Compute the Mean Rating**: Calculate the average rating for each movie and store these in a vector $\mu$.

-Example \( \mu \) vector for a system with 5 movies:
+Example $\mu$ vector for a system with 5 movies:

 $$
 \mu = \begin{bmatrix}